Last Updated: Tuesday, January 8th, 2019

 Other components in the official theme package (Site Identity Bar and Menu Bar) are recommended but not required.
 Please refer to the full theme specifications for details on what the minimal requirements are for these regions.

 If you are building custom components for any part of your website's or web application's page output, you must separate that code from the official theme package.
 Under no circumstances should you ever modify any official theme package or make use of any non-public internal component of the theme package.
 This rule is to ensure that the core theme package can be centrally updated as needed without unduly breaking the website or application.

 All websites and applications must implement responsive design so as to be usable on mobile devices (tablets, smart phones, etc.) as well as desktop computers.

 All website and web application designs must adhere to federal section 508 accessibility requirements.
 The following guides and tools should prove useful for ensuring proper compliance:

 - WebAIM's Color Contrast Checker

 - WebAIM’s Other Accessibility Tools and Resources

 Automatic slideshows and carousels should not be used due to the inherent accessibility problems with them.
 Unfortunately, most third-party slideshow systems are not compliant with accessibility requirements.
-We do have a custom manual carousel module for Drupal 8 that meets accessibility requirements.
+We do have a custom manual slideshow module for Drupal 8 that meets accessibility requirements.
 If you wish to utilize this module, please contact the IAC web developer for more information.